-At-a-glance Medical Summary information for each family member including blood type, medical conditions and treatments or medication for each condition, current medications with doses, allergies including reactions and treatment
+At-a-glance Medical Summary information for each family member.
+Include blood type, medical conditions and treatments or medication for each condition, current medications with doses, allergies including reactions and treatment.

-Emergency medical information at-a-glance including preferred hospital, primary and second health insurance policy information, and 2 emergency contacts
+Emergency medical information at-a-glance including preferred hospital, primary and second doctors.
+Health insurance policy information, and 2 emergency contacts.

 Health insurance details including carrier, plan information, deductible, and a brief summary of benefits

 You should have insurance information including company names, policy numbers, and agent names and contact info for each of the following:

 Home and/or Renter’s Insurance

 In the event of a natural disaster or fire, you should also have a home inventory list in your Emergency Binder with the following information for any valuables:

 Location of the item in your home